wp-plugins/eshop/trunk/readme.txt

 == Upgrade Notice ==

-= 6.2.0 =
+= 6.2.2 =

-Please remember to backup your database before upgrading.
+Please remember to backup your database before upgrading - If you are using Sales Tax please upgrade asap.